nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 endif()
 ```

-In Kconfig, the same "board" variable can set the board Kconfig path for all boards.
+In Kconfig, the same `board` variable can set the board Kconfig path for all boards.

 ```bash
 rsource "${board}/Kconfig"